 Throughout the pre-construction stages we will act as Architects (registered with the Architects Registration Board), with our role changing to that of a building contractor once the project starts on site.
 To ensure that the building is properly certified (for mortgage, lease or loan purposes), the building is inspected and certified and given a 10 year warranty.

-We will also provide a Code for Sustainable Homes Assessment, SBEM calculations (Simplified Building Energy Model) or BREEAM.
+We will also provide SAP calculations, SBEM calculations (Simplified Building Energy Model) or BREEAM.
 The cost of these assessments are identified in the project cost schedule.

 If you have any questions at all, please call us on 0161 225 4000.